alexandruioanvoda/circRCM_knockout/README.md

 The installation and runs were tested on Ubuntu 18

-The following dependencies need to be installed: `Python 3, biopython, bedtools`
+The following dependencies need to be installed: `Python 3, biopython, bedtools` Also, the ce11 genome needs to be downloaded in the circRCM_knockout folder.
+This terminal one-liner will do it:
+`wget -c http://hgdownload.cse.ucsc.edu/goldenPath/ce11/bigZips/chromFa.tar.gz -O - | gzip -dc | tar -xO > ce11.fa`

 For any issues running scripts in this repository, please email at `avoda@nevada.unr.edu`